b-fuze/uptime/README.md

 ```

 ## Motivation
-I needed to use it on an old target system that didn't have `/proc`, and was not
+I needed to use it on an old target system that didn't have `/proc`.
+It was not
 worth the hassle of getting the GNU `uptime` dependencies working.